sladkovm/sladkovm.github.io/_posts/2017-05-28-UCI-Schleck-Gran-Fondo-in-Watts.markdown

 Now comes the hard truth.
 In order to finish in top-100 one needs to be able to sustain 280-300 Watts of Normalized Power for more than 4 hours.
 The sprinting power must also be there and well in excess of 1000 Watts.

-Normalized power numbers do drop, more down the ranking we go, and flattens at around top-400 at 230 Watts.
+Normalized power numbers do drop, more down the ranking we go, and flatten at around top-400 at 230 Watts.
 My placement at the finish was 476 with 228 Watts and, with a bit of luck, I might have made it to the top-400, but no more than that.

 It is interesting to note that the high max efforts are only present in the top-100 group.
 When you are not in that category of the riders it probably makes no sense to sprint to the line anymore.